Carrington Power Station

 Carrington Power Station is a combined cycle gas turbine power station, which was completed in Autumn 2016 and began commercial operation on 18 September 2016.
 It is located on the site of a former coal-fired power station, close to the villages of Carrington and Partington in the Greater Manchester Area and 12 km southwest of Manchester City Centre.
 The Manchester Ship Canal and the River Mersey run alongside the site, in Trafford, Greater Manchester, in North West England.

-History - Coal-Fired Power Station
+History - coal-fired power station

 Background

 The station's site, on the south-east bank of the point where the River Mersey runs into the Manchester Ship Canal, was acquired by Manchester Corporation in 1916 as an alternative site for Barton Power Station, but was never developed.
 The construction of a coal-fired power station on the site did not occur until after the Second World War.
 The Manchester Corporation Electricity Department began planning the station in 1947.
 Planning was continued by the British Electricity Authority, following the nationalisation of the industry in 1948.
 It was initially planned for the site to comprise two stations; an A station and a B station.
 Each station was to have a capacity of 240 megawatts (MW), a total capacity of 480 MW over the site, but only the A station was built.